-Establishing an LLC or Corporation in Waxhaw County, NC or Greenville, SC
+Establishing an LLC or Corporation in Waxhaw, NC

 Business decisions are often finalized without a legal contract.
 A verbal commitment and a handshake might be fine at first, until it is not, and disputes arise.
 When disagreements erupt between partners, vendors, and customers, or other parties, things can get messy and expensive.
 It is times like these when you wish you would have drawn up a business contract with a lawyer.